Haidra-Org/horde-worker-reGen/README_advanced.md

 ## Advanced users, AMD ROCm inside Windows WSL:

+### Caveats and Limitations:
+> WSL will probably be slower than a native Linux System.
+Unless you have a lot of RAM, you might also run into memory issues.
+It might be neccessary to increase WSL memory limits or configure SWAP like described here: https://learn.microsoft.com/en-us/windows/wsl/wsl-config

 ### System setup:
 * Make sure your Windows OS and AMD drivers are up to date.
 * You need to enable and install WSL on your system.
 Open a command prompt with Administrative privileges (search for cmd, then click "Run as Administrator")